thoughtspot/thoughtspot.github.io/_admin/loading/schema-viewer.md

 ---
 title: [How to view a data schema]

-last_updated: 05/25/2021
+last_updated: 07/27/2019

 toc: true
-summary: "Use the schema viewer to see tables and worksheets and their relationships."
+summary: "Use the schema viewer to see tables and worksheets and their relationships. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughtSpot has a **Schema Viewer** though which you can examine the database schema.
+ThoughtSpot has a ##Schema Viewer** though which you can examine the database schema.
 It is interactive and configurable, so you can see the level of detail that is relevant to your work.

 You must have **Admin** privileges to use the **Schema Viewer**.